dhanushhhh/Selenium-automation-projec/README.md

 ![Project Logo](logo_small.png)

-This project involves automating the testing of the website [The Sparks Foundation Singapore](https://www.thesparksfoundationsingapore.org/) using Selenium.
+This project involves automating the testing of the website [The Sparks Foundation](https://www.thesparksfoundationsingapore.org/) using Selenium.
 The goal is to automate various interactions and tests on the website as part of an internship task.

 ## Homepage